Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety in Pregnancy.md

 You will notice movement as early as 20 weeks, which can be a reassuring reminder that your baby is alive.

-Once you reach 28 weeksTrusted Source you should start monitoring or evaluating the movement.
+Once you reach 28 weeks you should start monitoring or evaluating the movement.
 Once a day, lay on your left side and count movements until you get to 10.
 Expect those 10 movements in an hour or less.

 Consider talking with your doctor if you have concerns.

 Get plenty of sleep
-Research showsTrusted Source that not getting enough sleep can exacerbate anxiety symptoms.
+Research shows that not getting enough sleep can exacerbate anxiety symptoms.

 Try to get at least 7 to 8 hours of sleep each night to help ease symptoms.
 Consider speaking with your doctor if you have trouble sleeping; they can help you discover treatment options that best suit your needs.

 Eat healthy food
 What you eat can influence your mental health.
-2018 research showsTrusted Source that eating a well-balanced diet of nutrient-dense foods can make a difference.
+2018 research shows that eating a well-balanced diet of nutrient-dense foods can make a difference.

 Consider whole foods instead of processed or fast foods.
-It can promote healthy gut bacteriaTrusted Source, decreasing anxiety.
+It can promote healthy gut bacteria, decreasing anxiety.

 Stay active
 Physical activity can help decrease anxiety.
 Consider speaking with your birthing team to find exercises safe for you and the baby before engaging in physical activity.